Recipes from Italy

 You can store Amatriciana sauce in an airtight container in the refrigerator for 3 to 4 days or freeze it for up to 1 month.
 To use, thaw at room temperature and reheat in a pan or microwave.

 Pasta all’Amatriciana can be refrigerated for up to 1 day but is not suitable for freezing.
 Reheat it in a pan with a little oil or in the microwave.
-For a delicious twist, place it in a baking dish, top with grated Pecorino Romano, and broil until golden and crispy.

-Pasta alla Gricia – The Tomato-Free Version
+Pasta alla Gricia – The Tomato-Free Predecessor

 Bucatini all’Amatriciana

-Parmigiano instead of Pecorino Romano
+Parmigiano Instead of Pecorino Romano

-Bacon Instead of Guanciale
+Pancetta Instead of Guanciale

 Garlic or Onion